From Atiyah Classes to Homotopy Leibniz Algebras: Introduction

-Note that our definition of the Atiyah class could easily be generalized to complexes of $A$-modules as in~\cite{Markarian}.
-We also refer the interested reader to~\cite{Calaque} for the Atiyah class of a DG-module over a dDG-algebra.
-After the first draft of this paper was posted on arXiv, Calaque inferred that, for Lie algebra pairs $(\mathfrak{d},\mathfrak{g})$, i.e.\ Lie algebroid pairs with the one-point space as base manifold, the Atiyah class of the quotient $\mathfrak{d}/\mathfrak{g}$ coincides with the class capturing the obstruction to the ``PBW problem'' studied earlier by Calaque-C\u{a}ld\u{a}raru-Tu~\cite{CCT} (see also \cite{Grinberg}).
-Bordemann gave a nice interpretation of the Calaque-C\u{a}ld\u{a}raru-Tu class as the obstruction to the existence of invariant connections on homogeneous spaces~\cite{Bordemann}.
-Another very recent development is Calaque's beautiful work \cite{Calaque:PBW} on the relation between the Atiyah class of the $A$-module $L/A$ with respect to the Lie pair $(L,A)$ and the relative PBW problem previously solved by C\u{a}ld\u{a}raru-Calaque-Tu~\cite{CCT}.
-Calaque also pointed out to us that our results should be related to the obstruction to a relative HKR isomorphism for closed embeddings of algebraic varieties identified by Arinkin-C\u{a}ld\u{a}raru~\cite{AC}.
+We also would like to point out works of others which are related to the present paper.
+Vitagliano studied various homotopy algebra structures associated to foliations (a special case of Lie algebroid pairs) \cite{MR3277952,MR3300319,MR3313214}.
+For the Atiyah class of a DG-module over a dDG-algebra, the reader will want to consult Calaque's work~\cite{Calaque}.
+After the first draft of this paper was posted on arXiv, Calaque inferred that, for Lie algebra pairs $(\mathfrak{d},\mathfrak{g})$, i.e.\ Lie algebroid pairs with the one-point space as base manifold, the Atiyah class of the quotient $\mathfrak{d}/\mathfrak{g}$ coincides with the class capturing the obstruction to the ``PBW problem'' studied earlier by Calaque--C\u{a}ld\u{a}raru--Tu~\cite{CCT} (see also~\cite{Grinberg}).
+Bordemann gave a nice interpretation of the Calaque--C\u{a}ld\u{a}raru--Tu class as the obstruction to the existence of invariant connections on homogeneous spaces~\cite{Bordemann}.
+Another recent development is Calaque's beautiful work~\cite{Calaque:PBW} on the relation between the Atiyah class of the $A$-module $L/A$ with respect to the Lie pair $(L,A)$ and the relative PBW problem previously solved by C\u{a}ld\u{a}raru--Calaque--Tu~\cite{CCT}.
+For more on this topic, we also refer the reader to work of Laurent-Gengoux \& Voglaire~\cite{1507.01051}.
+Calaque also pointed out to us that our results should be related to the obstruction to a relative Hochschild--Kostant--Rosenberg isomorphism for closed embeddings of algebraic varieties identified by Arinkin \& C\u{a}ld\u{a}raru~\cite{AC}.
 This certainly deserves further investigation.
-Finally, we would like to mention, in relation to the homotopy algebra results of the present paper, Yu's very interesting doctoral thesis on $L_\infty$-algebroids~\cite{Yu}.
+Finally, we would like to mention, in relation to the homotopy algebra results of the present paper, Yu's work on $L_\infty$-algebroids~\cite{Yu}.
 Stasheff's work on constrained Poisson algebras \cite{MR940489} is another interesting result which could well be related to the present paper.